luapower/luapower-all/tr.md

 ### `segs:clip([x, y, w, h]) -> segs`

 Mark all lines and segments which are completely outside the given rectangle as invisible, and everything else as visible.

-If no rectangle given, the segments are clipped to the rectangle from the last call to `align()`.
+If a rectangle is not given, the rectangle from the last call to `align()` is used.

 ### `segs:reset_clip() -> segs`